Hospitals provide extensive resources and expertise that enable doctors to rapidly diagnose and treat a wide range of diseases.

 Agreement to pay the charges

-A federal law called the Health Insurance Portability and Accountability Act (HIPAA) Confidentiality and HIPAA Health care practitioners have a duty to take reasonable steps to keep personal medical information confidential consistent with the person's preferences.
-For example, doctor-patient medical... read more applies to most health care institutions and practitioners.
+In the United States, a federal law called the Health Insurance Portability and Accountability Act (HIPAA) Confidentiality and HIPAA Health care professionals have a duty to take reasonable steps to keep personal medical information confidential consistent with the person's preferences.
+For example, doctor-patient medical... read more applies to most health care institutions and clinicians.
 The act sets detailed rules regarding privacy, access to information, and disclosure of individually identifiable health information, referred to as protected health information.

 What to Bring to the Hospital